Self-Certification Documentation

 Common Reporting Standard

-Common Reporting Standard (CRS) is regulation developed by the Organisation for Economic Co-operation and Development OECD in 2014 for the automatic exchange of information between partner countries to fight tax evasion.
-It applies to each country that has committed to the CRS regulation and transposed it into its law.
+The Common Reporting Standard (CRS) is a regulation developed by the Organisation for Economic Co-operation and Development (‘OECD’) for the automatic exchange of information between partner countries to fight tax evasion.
+It applies to each country that has committed to the CRS regulation and transposed it into its national law.

-The implementation of automatic exchange of information is based on the combined action:
+The implementation of automatic exchange of information is based on both of the actions as outlined below:

-• for any opening of a new account or subscription of CRS-eligible products for an existing client, provided that there is not already a valid self-certification for this client,
+• for any opening of a new account for an existing client, provided that there is not already valid FATCA and CRS self-certifications for this client,

 • for any change in circumstances having a tax impact (e.g. change in tax residence or status).